hydrocodes/hydRopUrban/README.md

 <img src="https://github.com/hydrocodes/hydRopUrban/blob/main/tutorial/hydropurban.PNG" width="200">

 ## 1. What is hydRopUrban?
-`hydRopUrban` is an R package for automating calculations in urban hydrology. `hydRopUrban` seeks to helping non-expert R users in the preliminar hydrological design of urban drainage infraestructure.
+`hydRopUrban` is an R package for preliminary hydrological design of urban drainage infraestructure. `hydRopUrban` seeks to helping non-expert R users in automating calculations in urban hydrology.

 ## 2. What is hydRopUrban for?
 Six main functions are implemented in `hydRopUrban`.
 Their applications cover the topics of empirical and deterministic urban hydrology based on wide-used theory.